Chaos;Child Love Chu Chu!!

-Chaos;Child Love Chu Chu!! is a visual novel video game developed and published by 5pb. for the PlayStation 4 and PlayStation Vita on March 30, 2017 in Japan.
+Chaos;Child Love Chu Chu!! is a 2017 visual novel video game developed and published by Mages for the PlayStation 4 and PlayStation Vita on March 30, 2017, in Japan.
 It is a fan disc for the 2014 game Chaos;Child, and part of the larger Science Adventure series.
 The story, which is affected by player choices, is set in Shibuya, Tokyo after the events of Chaos;Child, and follows Takuru Miyashiro, who ignores the "Return of the New Generation Madness" events, instead choosing to spend time with women.

 Gameplay

 Chaos;Child Love Chu Chu!! is a visual novel in which the story is affected by player choices: the player regularly uses the "Yes/No Trigger" system, in which they fill in "yes/no" questionnaires in the in-game magazine Cool Cat Press, and the returning "Delusion Trigger" system, in which the player chooses whether the player character should experience a positive or negative delusion.
 The player's choices in these cause the story to branch, affect characters' reactions, and let the player experience different scenes.